oesteban/hcph-sops/docs/data-collection/pre-session.md

     |:--:|
     | ![start-session-syncbox](../assets/images/start-session-syncbox.png) |
     | ![run-session-syncbox](../assets/images/trigger_box.jpg) |

+## Eye Tracker and projector setup

+Please note that some of the images used in these instructions are sourced from the [Eye Tracker Instruction Manual](https://www.sr-research.com/support/attachment.php?aid=1376)

+!!! warning "To ensure accurate performance and prevent minor drifts in the pupil and CR thresholds, perform the ET Setup 10-15 minutes after powering the ET on."

 - [ ] Switch the projector on by hitting the power button on on its right side.
 The projector is found in room {{ secrets.rooms.projector | default("███") }}.
 Adjust the projector tilt and centering if the projection does not properly aim the panel inside the scanner's bore.
 E.g., change the height of the paper pile that supports it (see images, FENS papers).

     | ![projector](../assets/images/projector.png) | ![paper-projector](../assets/images/paper-projector.png) | ![adjust-projector](../assets/images/adjust-projector.png) |